 In The Crow, when he comes back from the dead, Eric is completely invulnerable to being shot or hurt, until a mystic determines killing the man's crow companion leaves him vulnerable.

 The Creeper in Jeepers Creepers is a regenerator with a twist: he cannibalizes his victims for parts.
 Literally.

-From the Gag Dubbed And Edited movie, Kung Pow!, Master Pain, also known as Betty.
+From the Gag Dubbed And Edited movie, Kung Pow!
+Enter the Fist, Master Pain, also known as Betty.
 His invulnerability goes so far as including having a show of power by being beaten by several men with pole weapons.
 This did not go over nearly so well when the 'chosen one' tries to replicate it...After Training from Hell, Chosen One is able to harm him in one on one combat, but he's still extremely hard to hurt.
 It turns out that the triangular caps on his chest are the source of his power, and ripping them out not only removes it but kills him.

 Aereon from The Chronicles of Riddick shows off two advantages to the Made of Air version.
 When she's on a plane another character threatens her while she's standing by an open trap door (which would make her fall out of the plane), and goes to take a swipe at Aereon with a sword, asking if Aereon (as an Air Elemental) can fly.
 Aereon goes insubstantial to avoid the sword, then drift across trap door before becoming solid on the other side, where she replies: "No, we can't fly, but we do glide very well."
 Made all the more awesome by the fact that Aereon is being played by Judi Dench, complete with a little smirk as she says her reply.